icebreakerone/ib1-technical-docs/docs/metadata.md

 These requirements are published by the Scheme Registry as machine readable [Scheme Catalog Requirements Documents](scheme_catalog_requirements.md), and metadata files link to them to show their conformance.

 Most Datasets and Data Services are Scheme-conforming.
-A Data Provider may publish data which is not Scheme-conforming to use the Trust Framework access control to share ad-hoc data amongst Trust Framework participants, and the Catalog to include Open Data in a public index.
+A Data Provider may publish data which is not Scheme-conforming to:
+* use the Trust Framework access control to share ad-hoc data amongst Trust Framework participants, or
+* use the Catalog to include Open Data in a public index.

 ## Metadata File Structure